virtru/virtru-sdk-samples-gas/virtru-encrypt-google-doc/README.md

   - Provides the template for the email generated via the Encrypt & Email workflow.
 - [appsscript.json](./appsscript.json)
   - Manifest file.

+Once code has been copied into a new project, hit Run > Test as Add-On to test.

 ## Usage
 Once deployed (or while testing) a new "Virtru Google Doc Protect & Share" option will be made available under the "Add-Ons" menu while viewing a Google Doc.
 Selecting this option then "Start" will open the new Virtru sidebar.